Summer Tuition Remission On-Campus

 - If you do not show up to class all summer, you will not receive a passing grade, nor does it count as a formal withdrawal.
 This will also affect your eligibility for STR in future years.

-- For information on how to withdraw from a class, please click here
+- Visit our information page on how to withdraw from a class.

 Will I lose my housing if I withdraw from a class?